surazzarus/angular-project-structure/README.md

 ```

 ## More??
+Run `npm run build:stats` to build & `npm run analyze` to see the file stats.

 Also, take a look at [Dockerizing Angular Application](https://github.com/surazzarus/angular-docker) if you want to run your application as a Docker Container.